Best wireless charger 2023 - Qi-enabled charging pads for iPhone and Android

 If you're watching something and have the screen horizontal, but plugged in, you'll normally run into that awkward grip where the charger pokes into one of your hands.
 If you're gaming on a phone in particular, this can be a real pain.

 With the Magsafe charger, it doesn't compromise your grip, as the charging pad is centrally secured to the back of the iPhone.
-It's important to remember not to have your phone on the charger before it's plugged in, because this will stop the device from sensing its max power potential.
+It's important to remember not to have your phone on the charger before it's plugged in, because this will stop the device from sensing its maximum power potential.

 Mag-Safe wireless chargers are well worth it if you want ultimate versatility in our eyes.